Project management terms can often tend toward jargon-y, although there are plenty that are easily understood, even to the layman.

-A hierarchical decomposition of the deliverables needed to complete a project.
-It breaks the deliverables down into manageable work packages that can be scheduled, costed and have resources assigned to them.
+The work breakdown structure is a hierarchical decomposition of the deliverables needed to complete a project.
+It breaks the deliverables down into manageable work packages that can be scheduled, costed, and have resources assigned to them.

 A workaround is an alternative plan, an unplanned response when there is no other contingency plan in place.